-- Draw 1 – The jackpot will start at £3.8 million on a Saturday or £2 million on a Wednesday.
-If nobody wins it will be a rollover.
+- Draw 1 – The jackpot starts at £3.8 million on a Saturday or £2 million on a Wednesday.
+If nobody wins, the jackpot rolls over.

-- Draw 2 – There will be a double rollover if no one matches all six main numbers.
+- Draw 2 – There is a double rollover if no one matches all six main numbers.

-- Draw 3 – If there are no ‘Match 6’ winners, it will be a triple rollover.
+- Draw 3 – If there are no ‘Match 6’ winners, it is a triple rollover.

-- Draw 4 – There will be a quadruple rollover if there are still no players in the top ‘Match 6’ prize division.
+- Draw 4 – There is a quadruple rollover if there are still no players in the ‘Match 6’ prize division.

 How the Rolldown Works

 The rolldown only comes into effect if no player matches all six main numbers in the Must Be Won draw.
-The top prize - which is expected to be worth around £11 million or £12 million by this point - will be shared between every other winner from the Match 3 tier to the Match 5 + Bonus tier.
+In this scenario the top prize - which will usually be worth around £11 million or £12 million by this point - will be shared between every other winner from the Match 3 tier to the Match 5 + Bonus tier.

-If you win a cash prize, you are therefore guaranteed to receive a larger amount than the standard fixed award.
-A percentage of the prize fund will be allocated to each category from Match 3 to Match 5 + Bonus.
-The exact prize will be based on the number of winners in each tier, but the following table shows the estimated values for each category in a rolldown draw.
+If you win a cash prize when a rolldown occurs, you are therefore guaranteed to receive a larger amount than the standard fixed award.
+A certain percentage of the jackpot prize money will be allocated to each category from Match 3 to Match 5 + Bonus.
+The table below shows the percentage that will be distributed to winners in each tier, as well as the estimated values for each category.